-A physical examination must be submitted by the published due date.
+1. A physical examination must be submitted by the published due date.
 This exam must have been completed within the year prior to enrollment.

-In addition to the physical exam, students are required to have the following a) COVID-19 vaccination proof of vaccination with 2 doses of the Pfizer or Moderna vaccine or a single dose of the Janssen vaccine.
+In addition to the physical exam, students are required to have the following immunizations:

 Upon Admission, Readmission or Program Transfer: